digi-embedded/connectcore-ble-python/doc/index.rst

 The ConnectCore BLE Python library includes the following features:

-* Support to communicate ConnectCore devices and mobile phone applications using Bluetooth Low Energy and the 'Digi XBee Mobile SDK'.
+* Support to communicate ConnectCore devices and mobile phone applications using Bluetooth Low Energy and the 'Digi IoT Mobile SDK'.
 * Allow external devices to connect to the ConnectCore module using the native Bluetooth Low Energy support.
 * Allow external devices to connect to the ConnectCore module using an XBee 3